 We also save the prettiest feathers and compost the rest.

 The dogs know they are vital to the whole operation.
 They protect the chickens through the entire process.
-Yes, we may lose a few when the birds are ‘teenagers’ and ranging in the bigger areas defined by the moveable fences.
+Yes, we may lose a few when the birds are ‘teenagers’ and range in the bigger areas defined by the movable fences.
 But it is pretty rare.

 It is also rare that I buy dog food.